Japanese name: In English and other Western languages

-In events of Olympics, athletes of Japan were previously displayed in the Western order on TV on-screen graphics, such as "Yuzuru HANYU", due to Japan was not in the Use and rules of each participant name > TV Name “Switching” in the document Language Guidelines & Participant Names of the Olympic Data Feed, which has included China and South Korea before, until the PyeongChang 2018.
-Since the Tokyo 2020, Japan has requested their names be displayed in the Eastern order such as "HANYU Yuzuru", by being added to the list of countries in TV Name “Switching”.
+In events of Olympics, athletes of Japan were previously displayed in the Western order on TV on-screen graphics, such as "Yuzuru HANYU", due to Japan was not in the Use and rules of each participant name > TV Name “Switching” in the document Language Guidelines & Participant Names of the Olympic Data Feed, which has included China and South Korea before, until PyeongChang 2018.
+Since Tokyo 2020, Japan has requested their names be displayed in the Eastern order such as "HANYU Yuzuru", by being added to the list of countries in TV Name “Switching”.
 This also has applied for Asiad since Hangzhou 2022.
 However, this does not apply to or bind competitions organized by international sports federations, such as the FIFA World Cup.

 In Chinese

-In Chinese-speaking communities, Japanese names are pronounced according to the Chinese pronunciations of the characters.
+In Chinese-speaking communities, Japanese names are pronounced according to the Chinese pronunciations of the kanji.
 For example, in Standard Mandarin, Yamada Tarō (山田 太郎) becomes Shāntián Tàiláng, while Hatoyama Yukio (鳩山 由紀夫) becomes Jiūshān Yóujìfū.
 As a result, a Japanese person without adequate knowledge of Chinese would not understand their name when it is spoken in Chinese languages.
 Simply porting the kanji into Chinese and reading them as if they were Chinese is also different from the usual Chinese practice of approximating foreign names with similar-sounding Chinese characters.

 Sometimes, a Japanese name includes kokuji.
 These kanji resemble Chinese characters but originate in Japan and do not have widely known Chinese pronunciations.
 For example, the word (込, komu), read as yū in Chinese) is rarely used in modern Chinese reading.
 When words like this are encountered, usually the rule of "有邊讀邊，沒邊讀中間" ("read the side if any, read the middle part if there is no side") applies.
 Therefore, "込" is read as rù which is derived from 入.

 Heng Ji wrote that because Japanese names have "flexible" lengths, it may be difficult for someone to identify a Japanese name when reading a Chinese text.
 When consulting English texts a Chinese reader may have difficulty identifying a Japanese name; an example was when Chinese media mistook Obama's pet turkey Abe taken from Abe Lincoln (monosyllabic) for Shinzo Abe (disyllabic).

 One place where Japanese names may be transliterated into Chinese languages phonetically is in Japanese video games, anime and manga series.
 In May 2016, Nintendo sparked anger among fans in Hong Kong by announcing that its new Pokémon games, Sun and Moon, would use translations based upon Mandarin across all parts of China and Taiwan.
 As the variety of Chinese spoken in Hong Kong, Cantonese, has many phonological differences from Mandarin, this results in names of well-known characters such as Pikachu being rendered and pronounced much different from the original Japanese.